microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 }
 ```

-This method uses the `FullTrustProcessLauncher` API to launch a classic Windows process from a UWP application.
+This method uses the `FullTrustProcessLauncher` API to launch a classic Win32 process from a UWP application.
 We just need to call it as it is.
 We're going to specify the information about the process to launch later in the manifest.
 Later, we're going to call this method from the JavaScript layer when the application starts.
 By default, the `FullTrustProcessLauncher` class won't be found.
 The reason is that this API isn't included in UWP by default, but it's part of the specific extensions for desktop.
 As such, you have to right click on the native module's project, choose **Add reference** and, in the **Universal Windows -> Extensions** section, click on the latest version of the `Windows Desktop Extension for UWP`.

 ![How to enable the Windows Desktop Extensions for UWP](assets/2021-05-08-win32component/desktop-extensions.png)